-The Tampa-based chain is talking with mall officials about taking the 10,000 square-foot space that Piccadilly's Cafeteria vacated in August 1999.
+The Tampa-based chain is talking with mall officials about taking the 10,000-square-foot space that Piccadilly's Cafeteria vacated in August 1999.
 The new restaurant, which would be the company's sixth location, would seat 300 and employ 75 to 100 people.
-It would only be open for dinner.
+It would be open for dinner only.

 Company president Harold Seltzer stressed that a lease has not been signed and negotiations are ongoing.

 He said he has been wanting to come to Pasco for more than a year and has been trying to find the right space.